For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-I’ve written over and over again about how to create a budget, but I’ve never really touched on why you actually need a budget.
+I’ve written over and over again about how to create a budget, but I’ve never really touched on why budgeting is important to your financial success.

 Let’s say, hypothetically speaking, that one day you look up and realize you are typical.